Gaslighting is one of the most dangerous types of emotional abuse, yet gaslighting examples can be difficult to spot in everyday life.

 Kevin: Where did you get that idea?
 I never said I had her blocked.
 At least she never got jealous like this.

 Allie: No, I’m not jealous about it…it’s just that’s what you said… I have the text messages you sent me where you said–

 Kevin: Wow.
 You would do anything to prove me wrong.

 Allie: But why would you say–

-When the narcissist comes back to the partner to try to entice him or her back into the relationship, this is called the hoovering stage.
-The narcissist will often engage with the partner as if none of the abuse happened and sometimes return to the loving persona the partner remembers from the beginning of the relationship.
+Narcissists will often engage with the partner as if none of the abuse happened.
+Sometimes they return to the loving persona the partner remembers from the beginning of the relationship.

 Kevin: I’ve missed you so much.
 I’ve been so upset while we weren’t talking that I was drinking every single night.

-Allie: Earlier, you said that you haven’t had a drink in a month.
+Allie: Earlier in this conversation, you said you hadn’t had a drink in a month.

 Kevin: Are you trying to say I haven’t been upset?

-Allie: No… I just… thought that when I asked you how you’d been doing that you said you were trying to clean up and you hadn’t been drinking.
+Allie: No… I just… thought that when I asked you how you’d been doing, you said you were trying to clean up, and you hadn’t been drinking.